This Is Who I Am

 Then there were the trips to the museums, with the Natural History & Science Museums being my favourites as a child.

 After I left school, and began my working life, I would visit London with my friend Colin, at least once a month.
 We would take in a movie, visit the sights, check out the record shops and generally have a great day out.
-Back then we took the Metropolitan line to Harrow-on-the-Hill, change and head to Rayners Lane and change again, onto the Piccadilly line, which would take us to our typical starting point of Piccadilly Circus.
+Back then we took the Metropolitan line to Harrow-on-the-Hill, where we changed trains and headed to Rayners Lane, where we changed onto the Piccadilly line, which would take us to our typical starting point of Piccadilly Circus.
 Eventually, once we got to understand the tube map and the location of places in reality, rather than their positions on the map, we took shorter routes with fewer changes.

 As the years went by I became more and more fascinated with the hidden areas of London.
 Even then I always felt that the city was unfinished.
 Then, with the regeneration of the Docklands, along the River Thames and the construction of Canary Wharf and the Millennium Dome, it started to come together.